DhritiRoy1/ShopifyDataScienceInternApplicationSolutions/README.md

 ORDER BY COUNT(DISTINCT OrderID) DESC)

  c.
 What product was ordered the most by customers in Germany?
- SELECT ProductName, MaxOrders FROM
+SELECT prod.ProductName
-(SELECT ProductID, MAX(NetOrders) as MaxOrders FROM (Select , Count(DISTINCT OrderID) AS NetOrders from (SELECT
+FROM Products AS prod
-From Orders o Inner Join OrderDetails od
+    JOIN OrderDetails AS details ON details.ProductID = prod.ProductID
-On o.OrderID = od.OrderID
+    JOIN Orders AS ord ON ord.OrderID = details.OrderID
-Where CustomerID IN
+    JOIN Customers AS cust ON cust.CustomerID = ord.CustomerID
-(Select CustomerID From
+WHERE cust.Country = "Germany"
-Customers Where Country = 'Germany'))
+GROUP BY prod.ProductName
-Group by ProductID
+ORDER BY SUM(details.Quantity) DESC
-Order by COUNT(DISTINCT OrderID) DESC)) t1 Inner Join Products p WHERE t1.ProductID = p.ProductID
+LIMIT 1;